marfis/alexa-proxy/README.md

 # Alexa Proxy (NodeJS)

-NodeJS script that works as a proxy between Amazon Alexa in the cloud and a local running smart home server consuming JSON (e.g. Home Assistant).
+NodeJS lambda that works as a proxy between Amazon Alexa and some machine running smart home server consuming JSON (e.g. Home Assistant).

 * Supports multiple skill<->endpoint configurations.
 * You can send credentials using custom headers.